 It’s almost like magic.
 This convenient, compact portable grill boasts 285 square inches of grilling area and 12,000 BTUs of flame power from two burners.
 The two legs fold in so you can easily transport and store it away.

 Individually controlled stainless steel tube burners give you power for both direct and indirect heat, so that you can sear, bake, roast, and even smoke wherever your travels bring you (camping, picnicking, tailgating!).
 Durable cast iron cooking grids heat evenly for a fantastic sear, one of which is reversible to a griddle, and the domed shape fits thicker cuts of meat with barely any flare-ups and minimal smoke.
-The only downside is that attaching the fuel tank can be a bit challenging.
+A couple of downsides are that attaching the fuel tank can be a bit challenging and the legs don't lock when extended.

 Dimensions (DxWxH): 19.25 x 24 x 15.5 inches | Cooking Area: 285 square inches | BTU/hour: 12,000